fastrodev/fastro/index.md

 Fastro is a fast and simple web application framework built on top of [deno](https://deno.land).

-- Fast. *The speed is [up to 92% of deno http raw library](https://fastro.dev/benchmarks).*
-- Simple. *Managing routers and controllers made easy.*
+*The speed is [up to 92% of deno http raw library](https://fastro.dev/benchmarks).
+Managing routers and controllers made easy.*

 ## Getting Started
 Go to [the documentation](https://fastro.dev/docs/) to install command